Charles Hawtrey (actor, born 1914): 1920s and 1930s

 Hawtrey made his first appearance on the stage in Boscombe, a suburb of Bournemouth, as early as 1925.
-At the age of 11 he played a "street Arab" in Frederick Bowyer's fairy play The Windmill Man.
+At the age of 11 he played a 'street Arab' in Frederick Bowyer's fairy play The Windmill Man.

-His London stage debut followed a few years later when, at the age of 18, he appeared in another "fairy extravaganza", this time at the Scala Theatre singing the role of the White Cat and Bootblack in the juvenile opera Bluebell in Fairyland.
-The music for this popular show had been written by Walter Slaughter in 1901, with a book by Seymour Hicks (providing part of the inspiration for J. M. Barrie's Peter Pan).
+His London stage debut followed a couple of years later when, aged 13, he appeared in another 'fairy extravaganza', this time at the Scala Theatre, singing the role of the White Cat and Bootblack in the juvenile opera Bluebell in Fairyland.
+The music for this popular show had been written by Walter Slaughter in 1901, with a book by Seymour Hicks that provided part of the inspiration for J. M. Barrie's Peter Pan.

-In Peter Pan at the London Palladium in 1931, Hawtrey played the First Twin, with leading parts taken by Jean Forbes-Robertson and George Curzon.
+In Peter Pan itself, at the London Palladium in 1931, Hawtrey played the First Twin, with leading parts taken by Jean Forbes-Robertson and George Curzon.
 This played in several regional theatres, including His Majesty's Theatre in Aberdeen.
-In 1936 Hawtrey played in a revival of the play, this time taking the larger role of Slightly, alongside the husband-and-wife partnership of Elsa Lanchester and Charles Laughton playing Peter and Hook.
+In 1936 Hawtrey acted in a revival of the play, this time taking the larger role of Slightly alongside the husband-and-wife partnership of Elsa Lanchester and Charles Laughton, playing Peter and Hook.
 A review in The Daily Telegraph commended Hawtrey for having "a comedy sense not unworthy of his famous name".

-Hawtrey played in Bats in the Belfry, a farce written by Diana Morgan and Robert MacDermott, which opened at the Ambassadors Theatre, Shaftesbury Avenue, on 11 March 1937.
-The cast included Ivor Barnard and Dame Lilian Braithwaite, as well as Vivien Leigh in the small part of Jessica Morton.
-The play ran for 178 performances at the Ambassadors Theatre before moving to the Hippodrome, Golders Green, Barnet on 16 August 1937.
+Hawtrey played Jerry Morton in Bats in the Belfry, a farce written by Diana Morgan and Robert MacDermott, which opened at the Ambassadors Theatre, Shaftesbury Avenue, on 11 March 1937.
+The cast included Dame Lilian Braithwaite and Henry Kendall, as well as Vivien Leigh as Jerry's sister Jessica.
+The play ran for 178 performances at the Ambassadors Theatre before moving to the Golders Green Hippodrome on 16 August 1937.

 Hawtrey acted in films from an early age, first appearing while still a child, and as an adult his youthful appearance and wit made him a foil to Will Hay's blundering old fool in the comedy films Good Morning, Boys (1937) and Where's That Fire?
 (1939).
-In all he appeared in more than 70 films, including from this period Alfred Hitchcock's Sabotage (1936).
+In all he appeared in more than 70 films including, from this period, Alfred Hitchcock's Sabotage (1936).

-Hawtrey had another success on stage when he was cast in the role of Gremio in Tyrone Guthrie's production of The Taming of the Shrew in 1939 at the Old Vic.
-(Roger Livesey starred as Petruchio and his wife, Ursula Jeans, as Katherine.)
+Hawtrey had another stage success in 1939, when he was cast in the role of Gremio in Tyrone Guthrie's production of The Taming of the Shrew at the Old Vic, in which Roger Livesey starred as Petruchio and his wife, Ursula Jeans, as Katherine.

-Hawtrey was an accomplished musician.
-He recorded as a boy soprano and was billed as "The Angel-Voiced Choirboy" even at the age of fifteen.
+Hawtrey was also an accomplished musician.
+He recorded as a boy soprano and was billed as 'The Angel-Voiced Choirboy' even at the age of 15.
 In 1930 he recorded several duets with the girl soprano Evelyn Griffiths (aged 11) for the Regal label.
-He was a semi-professional pianist for the Armed Forces during the Second World War.
+He was a semi-professional pianist for the armed forces during the Second World War.